Adjusting to living in a new culture

 If you have arranged only short term accommodation before you arrived, you will need to look for longer-term accommodation within a few weeks of your arrival.
 More details are available in the information sheet called ‘Finding accommodation in Adelaide’.
 It is important that you arrive at the university in time for Orientation for International Students.
 The dates of the orientation program are included in your acceptance package from the university.
 This is an opportunity to meet other new and current students, become familiar with the university and be given advice on how to do certain things, like manage your budget and use public transport.

-- Make use of the accommodation workshops also offered at this time.
+- Attend the accommodation workshops also offered at this time.

 - Talk to other people about what has been successful for them.
 New and current students and staff will be very happy to offer advice.
-Most local people will be happy to help you with directions as well.
 Ask lots of questions!

 - Explore the city.
 Try out the public transport.
 Most people will be able to help you learn how the ticketing system works.
-Try taking a ride on the free city loop buses identified by their yellow colour and 99B or 99C numbers.
+Try taking a ride on the free city loop buses identified by the 99C number.
 Walk around your local area and the city during the day to see where things are.
 Take a friend with you as together you can see and explore more!

 You will find the adjustment easier if you get enough sleep and eat well in this period.